Get Started with the Amazon Working Backwards PR/FAQ Framework for Product Innovation

 What are the benefits of using the PR/FAQs?

 As you have read, PR/FAQs are a tool that helps you think and communicate the key aspects of a product that users will be interested in deep diving into.
-With PR/FAQs, the writer, and product teams:
+The Amazon PR/FAQ delivers immense value to product teams throughout the discovery process.

 • Clarify thinking early in the opportunity selection phase